-After dedication, The Rev. H.C.
+After dedication on Mmarch 12, 1922, The Rev. H.C.
 Johnson took over the permanent post from The Rev. Robert Allingham, and all kinds of good works, events and gatherings began to take place on “Block C.” Read more from The Rev. Allingham about what the experience of opening the church was like.

-In a deeply ironic post-script to history, I am compelled to share the rest of this story from the turn-the-other-cheek department: While all this turmoil was underway, just a few blocks south at 27th and Fremont the Methodists filed their own building permit to build the Fremont United Methodist Church at 27th and Fremont.
-The Reverend Allingham and the leadership at Alameda Park Community Church filed an injunction to prevent them from building their church.
+In a deeply ironic post-script to history, I am compelled to share the rest of this story from the turn-the-other-cheek department: When the Methodists filed the building permit to build the Fremont United Methodist Church at 27th and Fremont, The Reverend Allingham and the leadership at Alameda Park Community Church filed an injunction to prevent them from building their church.

 In an article that appeared in The Oregonian, the Rev. Allingham says: “We do not want to have trouble with our Methodist brethren, but we do think that two churches in the Alameda community are too many.”
 Read on, from The Oregonian on January 6, 1922:

 If you’ve read this far, you deserve a prize, so here are all the photos I’ve been able to find of the building.

 The Rev. H.C.
 Johnson at the Alameda Park Community Church, undated.
 Courtesy of the Frank L. Moore Collection at the Amistad Research Center and Lousiana State University Digital Library.